getopenmono/img2icon/README.md

 **This tool will convert a bitmap image (gif, bmp, jpg, png) into Mono's _Icon_ format**

-It quite crude tool, it reads the alpha channel (if exists) and output a header file with an array of alpha values.
+It is a crude tool, it reads the alpha channel (if exists) and output a header file with an array of alpha values.

 ## Usage